victorhadyak/nginx-task/README.md

 # Nginx Forward Proxy Deployment using Ubuntu
-This project provides a Kubernetes deployment for an Nginx forward proxy.
+This project provides step-by-step instructions for deploying an Nginx forward proxy in a Kubernetes cluster using Ubuntu.

+# Introduction
+An HTTP proxy is a server that acts as an intermediary between clients and servers, forwarding HTTP requests and responses.
+Nginx can act as an HTTP forward proxy in its default configuration, but it cannot handle HTTPS requests without additional configuration or modules.
+To enable Nginx to handle HTTPS requests as a forward proxy, we will use the ngx_http_proxy_connect_module, which adds support for the CONNECT method used by HTTPS requests.

+# Prerequisites
+Docker
+kubectl

+# Step 1: Create a Dockerfile
+The first step is to create a Dockerfile for the Nginx forward proxy.
+Here's an example: [Dockerfile](./Dockerfile).
+This Dockerfile installs the nginx-module-http-proxy-connect package, which provides the ngx_http_proxy_connect_module.
+It also copies the Nginx configuration file, nginx.conf, to the appropriate directory.

-- Installing Docker Step:
+- Installing Docker Step.
- Update the apt package index and install packages to allow apt to use a repository over HTTPS sudo apt-get update sudo apt-get install \
-    ca-certificates \
-    curl \
-    gnupg

-Dockerfile
-Here is the Dockerfile used to create the Nginx forward proxy:
+- Creating Dockerfile to make custom nginx image with ngx_http_proxy_connect_module -Here is the Dockerfile used to create the Nginx forward proxy:

 # Use the official Nginx image as the base image